moorepants/BicycleParameters/README.rst

 =================

-A Python program designed to generate, manipulate, and visualize the parameters of the Whipple-Carvallo bicycle model.
+A Python program designed to generate, manipulate, and visualize the parameters of the bicycle dynamics models.

 .. list-table::